thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## Why are props and state important?

 Props and state are important because they're implicit inputs to the `render()` method.
-React invokes a component's `render()` method whenever it's mounted or its state is updated.
+React invokes a component's `render()` method whenever it's mounted or its state is changed.
 Using one-way data binding, a component's props, state, and presentation logic are combined into a user interface.

 ```jsx
 import React from 'react';